Home Articles Top 10 Must-Have Tech Gadgets for Architecture Students to Boost Creativity and Efficiency

 Powerful Processor

 A strong processor ensures smooth performance when running RAM-intensive software like AutoCAD, Revit, and SketchUp.
-Look for Intel i7 or AMD Ryzen 7.
+Look for Intel Core Ultra 7, AMD Ryzen 7 or 9, or Apple M3/M4 series chips.
+Single-core clock speed matters more than raw core count for Revit modeling, which is why high-frequency CPUs outperform many older workstation chips.

 High-Resolution Display

-A high-resolution display, preferably 1920×1080 or higher, offers clear details for intricate design work.
-IPS panels provide better color accuracy and viewing angles.
+A high-resolution display, preferably 1920×1080 or higher, offers clear details for design work.
+IPS or OLED panels provide better color accuracy and viewing angles, both of which matter when reviewing renderings or comparing material palettes.

 Ample RAM